alexcbb/Gaze-SAM-DINO/README.md

 # Gaze-Segment-Anything-YCB-Video
-This project uses gaze information from VR-Headset to segment YCB objects from images.
+This project uses gaze information from VR-Headset to segment YCB objects from images or to extract saliency information.

+We perform some experiments using the Segment Anything Model (SAM) and DINO respectively for image segmentation and saliency extraction.

 ## Installation
 The code requires `python>=3.8`, `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.